 Hyperoptic is part of a new wave of providers offering gigabit broadband speeds.
 It does this using its own network and has a strong focus on apartment blocks in big cities.
 It is ludicrously quick, but also incredibly unlikely you will be able to get it.
 That said, how does Hyperoptic match up to the likes of BT and Sky?

 |Prices from||£20 per month|

 Most of the UK’s broadband is delivered using copper for at least some of its journey from the cabinet to your home.
 But Hyperoptic uses fibre for the whole of its network, boosting speeds and capacity far beyond what anyone else can offer.

-Hyperoptic’s entry-level product provides 30Mbps download speeds.
-It also offers a 150Mbps service.
+Hyperoptic’s entry-level product provides 50Mbps download speeds.
+It also offers a 150Mbps service and a 500Mbps service.
 The former is ideal for a household with a few devices for streaming, online gaming and general web use.
-The latter provides extra capacity for more users and 4K streaming with a bit to spare.
+The latter two provides capacity for more users and 4K streaming with quite a bit to spare.

-The real gem in the Hyperoptic crown is the headline 1Gbps package.
-It’s the UK’s fastest home broadband service.
+The real head-turner, though, is the 1Gbps package.
+It’s the UK’s fastest home broadband service, period.
 If you need fast broadband, there’s nothing else in the UK that can rival it.

 According to Ofcom's 2018 data (Ofcom data is more often than not over a year behind the present date) the UK’s average broadband speed is 46.2Mbps, so this is a huge upgrade.
-Although 1Gbps is the fastest broadband speed in the UK, Hyperoptic is by no means unique in this regard.
+Although 1Gbps (1,000Mbps) is the fastest broadband speed in the UK, Hyperoptic is by no means unique in this regard.
 Gigaclear is another offering gigabit speeds, but in more rural areas, and you're even less likely to be able to get that.

 Hyperoptic’s bundles are available on rolling contracts but if you commit to 12 months there are big savings to be had.
 Either way, there is an activation fee to pay.
 Just bear in mind that availability is very limited.
-You can check if you can get Hyperoptic via the link below.
+You can check if you can get Hyperoptic via its website.
 If you can't get it, your best chance at ultrafast broadband is Virgin Media.

 With many providers, the upload speed is a poor relation to downloads.
 One of the beauties of FTTP Fibre – the type of fibre used by Hyperoptic – is that it can offer symmetrical speeds.
 That means the download and upload rates are the same.

-Although the 30Mbps service offers a meagre 1Mbps, the other packages offer the same upload speed as download.
+Although the 50Mbps service offers a meagre 5Mbps, the other packages offer the same upload speed as download.
 This is a godsend if you regularly deal with large files such as video or audio.